Chalice: Poisoned chalice

+After accepting 1988's UN Security Council Resolution 598, which called for a final ceasefire between Iran and Iraq (and, thus, an end to the Iran–Iraq War), Supreme Leader of Iran Ruhollah Khomeini said that his acceptance was "more deadly than drinking from a poisoned chalice."

 Heraldry

 The use of chalices as heraldic devices is not unusual, especially in ecclesiastical heraldry.
 A number of cities and regions also make use of the chalice.
 For instance, the coat of arms of the municipality of Fanas in the district of Prättigau/Davos in the Swiss canton of Graubünden bears a gold chalice on a solid blue background.
 The coat of arms of Staufen im Breisgau contains the three golden chalices (i.e. drei staufen in ancient German) of the Lords of Staufen, advocates of the monastery of St. Trudpert.
 A golden chalice (or in some instances three or five) on blue background has been used as coat of arms for the Kingdom of Galicia since at least the late Middle Ages, and is still central in its renewed heraldry.